 By late afternoon we’ve changed pace and are skirting the northern edge of the megalopolis that is Mexico City.
-Over 20 million call this city home and right now I think everyone of them is on the road.
-A miniscule 30 miles northeast of Mexico City our world has changed, calmed and with the bikes parked we pitch our tent on a grassy patch.
-Our night time feast is courtesy of a small local restaurant, which serves us cold beer and an endless serving of beef tacos for £2 each.
+Over 20 million call this city home and right now I think every one of them is on the road.
+A minuscule 30 miles northeast of Mexico City our world has changed, calmed and with the bikes parked we pitch our tent on a grassy patch.
+Our nighttime feast is courtesy of a small local restaurant, which serves us cold beer and an endless serving of beef tacos for £2 each.

 ‘Right…pass me a cold beer!’